interfaceVisionStaging/interfacevisionstaging.github.com/aboutUs.md

     <img class="featurette-image pull-right" src="{{ ASSET_PATH }}/img/team/kevinBeattie.png">
     <h2 class="featurette-heading">Kevin Beattie</h2>
     <h2 class="featurette-heading muted">Server Infrastructure</h2>
-    <p class="lead">Kevin Beattie received his CNA Degree from Bergen College and is the "man behind the curtain" for Interface Vision's Server Infrastructure.
-Having spent nearly a decade working in IT for Industry Titans across the United States and Silicon Valley at well known brands, such as Ricoh and Netflix, Kevin brings to Interface Vision his vast years of experience and technical know-how, to help transform software development, and eventually open programming to the masses.</p>
+    <p class="lead">Kevin Beattie received his CNA degree from Bergen College and is the "man behind the curtain" for Interface Vision's server infrastructure.
+Having spent nearly a decade working in IT for industry titans across the United States and Silicon Valley at well known brands, such as Ricoh and Netflix, Kevin brings to Interface Vision his vast years of experience and technical know-how, to help transform software development, and eventually open programming to the masses.</p>
   </div> <!-- featurette -->
   <hr class="featurette-divider">